B·Concept/Recipes

 85 g Yuzu crispy praline

-Clean the thermoformed molds with absorbent cotton and alcohol without leaving any trace of lint.
-Place them upside down on baking trays lined with baking paper.
+Clean the thermoformed molds with lint-free cotton and rubbing alcohol.
+Set them aside upside down on trays lined with parchment paper.

-Melt the couverture with milk at 45°C in the microwave and temper it to 28°C. Fill the molds to the brim, tap gently to remove the air, turn over to remove the couverture, wipe off the excess with a spatula and place upside down on baking paper.
-Leave to crystallize.
+Melt the milk chocolate coating in the microwave at 45°C and temper it to 28°C. Fill the molds to the brim, tap gently to release air, invert to remove the coating, wipe off excess with a spatula, and place upside down on parchment paper.
+Let set.

-Prepare the yuzu paste, cut and set aside with film.
+Prepare the yuzu paste, cut, and set aside covered with plastic wrap.

-Prepare the yuzu truffle and pour it into the jacketed moulds.
-Insert the yuzu paste and press until a little truffle protrudes from the sides.
+Prepare the yuzu truffle and pipe it into the lined molds.
+Add the yuzu paste and press until a little truffle protrudes from the sides.

-Temper the praline to 29 ºC and pour over the yuzu paste up to about 2 mm from the edge of the mold.
-Crystallize in the refrigerator at 4 ºC for 10 minutes.
+Temper the praline to 29 °C and pipe it over the yuzu paste, stopping about 2 mm from the edge of the mold.
+Set in the refrigerator at 4 °C for 10 minutes.

-Temper the couverture with milk and cover the nougats, scraping the edges of the molds well so that no burr remains.
-Crystallize.
+Temper the milk chocolate coating and cover the nougats, scraping the edges of the molds well so no excess remains.
+Set.

-Temper the yellow paint at 30 ºC and spray the nougat.
-Temper the green paint also at 30 ºC and paint the top and right edges.
+Temper the yellow paint to 30°C and spray the nougats.
+Temper the green paint to 30°C as well and paint the top and right edges.

-(WARNING: Work at a room temperature of 20-22 ºC for an optimal result).
+(IMPORTANT: Work at a room temperature of 20–22°C for optimal results.)

 YUZU FRUIT PASTE